PERSONAL R&D · APR 2026 — PRESENT

 This is the mothership: not a folder of old repos, but a core that can wrap them, validate them, route them, and let Aiko use them.
 A hackathon bot, a CLI utility, a media script, a model pipeline, or a weekend automation stops being a dead project once it ships as a manifest-backed skill.
 The graph records its dependencies, inputs, outputs, permissions, safety rules, and tier placement, so Aiko can compose it with everything else instead of treating it as another isolated codebase.

-repo -> manifest script -> skill skill -> graph node graph node -> callable by Aiko project-build -> factory wrapper
+repo -> manifest script -> skill skill -> graph node graph node -> callable by Aiko skills -> composable workflows

 shell-exec file-read file-write file-find file-move file-delete dir-list process-list network-status-get system-info-get power-set service-set log-read totp-verify